 There is, therefore, a gap in the literature in terms of identifying the co-evolution of regional economic system components at a global level.
-In order to achieve this, the analysis presented here seeks to combine theories of knowledge production and innovation systems [11], [18], [13], [16] with the wider economic systems underlying the production of goods and services, allowing an examination of the interrelationships among these components at a regional level.
-In particular, the impact of knowledge-based sectors upon the rest of their regional economy is likely to be influenced by how closely the former is tied to more traditional, less knowledge-intensive economic activity within the region through knowledge spillovers, as well as through input-output linkages and the multiplier effects of demand creation [3], [15].
+In order to achieve this, the analysis presented here seeks to combine theories of knowledge production and innovation systems (Fritsch, 2002; Cooke, 2004; Buesa et al., 2006; Buesa et al., 2010) with the wider economic systems underlying the production of goods and services, allowing an examination of the interrelationships among these components at a regional level.
+In particular, the impact of knowledge-based sectors upon the rest of their regional economy is likely to be influenced by how closely the former is tied to more traditional, less knowledge-intensive economic activity within a region through knowledge spillovers, as well as through input-output linkages and the multiplier effects of demand creation (Adams, 1990; Rodríguez-Pose and Crescenzi, 2008).